Iceland’s Ring Road – an 11 day itinerary for photographers and explorers

 TIP - I use this booking site frequently because many associated hotels do not require a deposit and have very lenient cancellation policies

 We are big advocates of mixing in Farm-stays and AirBnB accommodations with hotel stays.
 This not only provides direct financial support to the locals but gives us a chance to get to know the people who work and live in the country we are exploring.

-On the subject of conservation and environmental support, when we traveled with WOW air, we were conveniently provided envelopes on the plane in which we could leave our leftover kronos for just this reason.
+On the subject of conservation and environmental support, when we traveled with WOW air (no longer a service), we were conveniently provided envelopes on the plane in which we could leave our leftover kronos for just this reason.
 WOW will match any contribution and donate it to Landvrnd, a nature conservation program who aims to protects the highlands and other Icelandic resources through strategic planning and education.

 The Icelandic Nature Conservation Association (INCA) is another worthy resource whose primary objective is wilderness protection and conservation.
 So if you love what you experience in Iceland, consider a donation so that it remains special for future travelers.

 Trip rating – L1/L2 – English spoken, food is familiar, cars drive on the right side of the road.
 However, I rate it a possible L2, because if you are a fair-weather dependent traveler, Iceland is not for you.
 The variability of the weather and temperature require a tolerant, adventure-oriented travel mind-set.
 Go here to read more about our trip rating system.

 Month of Travel – Mid to end of May, fewer crowds, but some of the interior hiking trails were still drying out from winter and closed due to muddy conditions.